jose-rafael-marcano/tMyTicketService/README.md

 }
 ```

-we are using optimistic locking to handle concurrency request or race conditions so do not modify version hibernate will handle that value on behalf of app automatically.
+we are using optimistic locking to handle concurrency request or race conditions so do not modify version field, hibernate will handle that value on behalf of app automatically.

 Recall the venue Id and Stage id from step 1, this is used for show configuration.